CourseChat/WaterNet/_sources/0-Web_of_Resources/Active_Information.md

     - Notes
     - Video
     - Transcript
+## Discuss best way to recruit JN coders from DS8, DS100 GSI's, past instructors
+- Mental image: create a series of DS100 homework assignments that draw on EBMUD, SIMLAB, and CSI data
+- Extend partnership to UCLA, Stanford, other elements of UCB Water Center
+- Enlist LADWP, Municipal, SF Public Utilities, California Public Utilities; California Water Boards;
-## WonJun, this will be an outline of the project
+## WonJun, this will be an interactive outline of the project progress
+- Useful for quick updates of Kenichi, Clifford, Dave, and JN team members

 ```{code-cell} python
 # Import date class from datetime module